 This suggests that requiring masks just on entry doesn't matter so much once people start breathing heavily in the midst of their workouts — so check in with your gym about whether they're requiring people to keep their masks on the entire time they're in the building.
 You'll also want to make sure the gym is well-ventilated, or — better yet — only hosting classes that are masked, distanced, and outdoors.

 How To Clean Yoga Mats & Blocks While You're Working Out At Home

-You may not have a full set of weights or a treadmill at home, but you if you have a yoga mat or blocks, you can get a ton of great workouts in.
+You may not have a full set of weights or a treadmill at home, but if you have a yoga mat or blocks, you can get a ton of great workouts in.
 However, you need to be cleaning these (very porous!) surfaces regularly.

-Paul Javid, CEO of Alo Moves, an on-demand fitness, meditation, and yoga app, recommends using a cleaner made with at least 70% alcohol to sanitize your yoga mat and blocks during the coronavirus outbreak.
-"While this typically is not recommended for the durability of your yoga mats, to protect against COVID 19, we recommend this extra precaution," he adds.
+Paul Javid, CEO of Alo Moves, an on-demand fitness, meditation, and yoga app, recommends using a cleaner made with at least 70% alcohol to sanitize your yoga mat and blocks during the pandemic.
+"While this typically is not recommended for the durability of your yoga mats, to protect against COVID-19, we recommend this extra precaution," he adds.
 To get rid of that clinical smell, you can wipe down your mat with a soft cloth and a mild detergent (just regular soap and water is fine), or soak it in your bathtub in a solution of soap and water.
 Then, hang it up to dry.
 "For extra precaution, we recommend repeating these steps every two weeks to keep your yoga mat clean, especially if you plan on using your mat daily," Javid says.

 Dr. Michael Richardson, a family medicine doctor with One Medical